-There are a few backup hard drive tools you need to be aware of in 2020 to take full advantage of the services they offer.
+There are a few hard drive backup programs and tools you should be aware of in 2021 to take full advantage of the services they offer.
 Let’s get started.

 Paragon Backup & Recovery

-There’s also the Recovery Media Builder that helps you prepare a WinPE-based bootable environment on a USB drive or as an ISO image.
+There’s also the Recovery Media Builder, which helps you prepare a WinPE-based bootable environment on a USB drive or as an ISO image.

 Paragon OCB Platform

-We’ve covered Paragon OCB Platform earlier, however, it’s worth mentioning Paragon’s OCB solution one more time.
+We’ve covered Paragon OCB Platform earlier, but it’s worth mentioning Paragon’s OCB solution one more time.

-The solution that you can download as an app is of 1GB for a free trial period, and the one you can customize offers quite a few other perks like access to API documentation and developer guides.
+The solution that you can download as an app offers 1GB for a free trial period, and the one you can customize offers quite a few other perks, such as access to API documentation and developer guides.

 The basis of the OCB platform is an SDK that consists of a backup model framework, load forecast reports, local agents bundle, access to cloud storage, and all supporting documentation.